Zakibrahmi/Nature-inspiredOptimization_NAS/README.md

 # Evolutionary NAS
-This repository collects recent Nature-inspired algorithms(Evolutionary and swarm)--based Neural Architecture Search (NAS) optimization and provides a summary (Paper and Code).
+This repository collects recent Nature-inspired algorithms(Evolutionary and swarm)-based Neural Architecture Search (NAS) optimization and provides a summary (Paper and Code).

 Neural Architecture Search (NAS), a subfield of AutoML, aims to  automate the architecture designs of neural networks by optimizing the topology of the networks( how to connect nodes and which operators to choose).
 NAS is a growing area in deep learning research that aims to deliver better-performing models and applications.
 It follows three stages:
 1. Search space:  Layer-based, Block-based, and Cell-based